RockefellerArchiveCenter/processing-manual/processing.md

 title:  "Processing Manual - Processing"
 ---

-## Phase II: Processing

 The processing phase of each assignment begins with establishing the current arrangement of the material, evaluating the arrangement needs, and crafting an arrangement proposal for the project.
 The proposed arrangement should then be approved by the Head of Processing and stated in the Project Vitals.